factorhouse/kpow-local/README.md

 Perfect for local development!

-All container images used support `linux/amd64` and `linux/arm64` platforms
+All container images used support `linux/amd64` and `linux/arm64` platforms.

 ## Usage